-The increasing demands for wireless spectrum by introducing flexibility into the use of lightly used spectrum.
-This includes spectrum that is being used sparsely on a geographic basis (i.e., only used in certain specific locations) or temporally.
+As additional spectrum and bands are identified for new and expanded uses, IEEE 802 will continue its efforts to enable robust coexistence and sharing with incumbent users.

-A solid vision for social and economic development through flexible spectrum management
+A vision for social and economic development through flexible spectrum management

-icense-exempt and will continue to benefit humanity profoundly in the years to come.
-In heavily regulated environment of spectrum management, these benefits can only be realized with a solid vision from regulators and governments to include as many users and entities as possible in a technical environment that provides a maxim amount of flexibility for those users and entities.
+Technologies which are designed to use license-exempt or shared spectrum have made a tremendous positive impact on the world and will continue to benefit humanity profoundly in the years to come.
+In heavily regulated environment of spectrum management, these benefits can only be realized with a solid vision from regulators and governments to include as many users and entities as possible in a technical environment that provides a maximal amount of flexibility for those users and entities.
+The IEEE 802 wireless community provide the basic elements of one such ecosystem, and we welcome others to contribute to and use our results.

+The IEEE-SA has an important role to play in the development of intelligent spectrum allocation and management based upon transparent, standardized rules that also account for incumbent users.